RSuganya25/TravelMate-iOS/README.md

 - Swift programming language
 - iOS Simulator (iPhone 16 Pro Max)

-## Next Steps

-- Add multiple screens for itinerary management and trip summaries
-- Integrate device features such as location services to suggest nearby attractions
-- Implement local data storage to save itineraries persistently
-- Enhance UI/UX design for better usability and visual appeal

 ## How to Run

 1. Open the project in Xcode.